Purchasing in St Barts

 In his neutral legal capacity, he is responsible for conducting inquiries leading up to completion and is accountable to the French Internal Revenue Service for payment of the seller's capital gains tax and the Registrar’s Office for registration of the deed.
 The notaire is equally responsible for proper transfer of the title and liable for any mistakes made in the deed, for which he has professional indemnity cover.

-The “acte de vente” or deed is kept in the notaire's archives in perpetuity, after it has been produced to the Registrar’s Office for registration purposes, and only an official copy (expédition) is provided to the purchaser as evidence of the title.
+The “acte de vente” or deed is kept in the notaire's archives in perpetuity, after it has been filed at the Registrar’s Office for registration purposes, and only an official copy (expédition) is provided to the purchaser as evidence of the title.
 A buyer of property in France can therefore, never obtain possession of the original title deeds and consequently, cannot offer them to a bank as security for a loan.

 The notaire’s fees are nearly always paid by the buyer, in addition to the transfer tax fees.